jonathanhogg/flitter/docs/windows.md

 ### `!adjust`

-The `!adjust` node allows for basic lightness adjustments and takes the following attributes:
+The `!adjust` node allows for basic color adjustments and takes the following
+attributes:

 `exposure=` *STOPS*
 : Specifies an exposure adjustment in stops.
 This defaults to `0`.
 An exposure